webmiddle/webmiddle.github.io/docs/introduction/getting-started.md

 yarn test
 ```

-For development, automatically rebuild and restart server on changes:
+For development, automatically rebuild and restart `webmiddle-server` on changes:

 ```sh
 yarn start